 Alternatively, you can apply for a visa through iVisa Portugal which assists with the Health Declaration and the Portugal Passenger Card.
 With their amazing customer support team that is available 24 hours a day, 7 days a week, you can be assured that your queries would be resolved in the shortest time.

 Lisbon is not only beautiful and pedestrian-friendly, but the city also has an excellent public transportation system that covers all tourist sites.
-This means that you can save money from renting a car and take that adventure of exploring the city by foot and public transportation.
+This means that you can save money by renting a car and taking that adventure of exploring the city by foot and public transportation.